This project was in 5C07 until January 2023; it is now in 5B06. As it is within 200 feet of the boundary, 5C may opt to request party status.

 Comprehensive Plan and Zoning Map

-The parcel is split among four Future Land Use Map (FLUM) categories:
+The parcel is split among four Future Land Use Map (FLUM) categories when zoomed in, though the applicant statement states that, at the legally prescribed resolution, it’s just the top category:

 - Commercial Low Density (CLD) on the west side (and majority)